pulumi/examples/aws-ts-eks-hello-world/README.md

 1. Install the required Node.js packages:

+    This installs the dependent packages [needed](https://pulumi.io/reference/how.html) for our Pulumi program.

     ```bash
     $ npm install
     ```

 1. Create a new stack, which is an isolated deployment target for this example:

+    This will initialize the Pulumi program in TypeScript.

     ```bash
     $ pulumi stack init
     ```

-1. Set the required configuration variables for this program:
+1. Set the required AWS configuration variables:

+    This sets configuration options and default values for our cluster.

     ```bash
     $ pulumi config set aws:region us-west-2